cppitems/ex3.3/README.md

 # Exercise EX3.3

 This exercise is part **three** of three parts of EX3.
 See also [Item 000](https://cppitems.github.io/#/item/000) for an overview and deadlines.
 The submission deadline for EX3 (all three parts) is **Mo 10.01.2021, 4pm**.
 The sources related to EX3.3 are available at https://github.com/cppitems/ex3.3.

 ## Task description
-In this exercise you are provided with a working implementaion of a `shared_ptr`.
+In this exercise you are provided with a working implementation of a `shared_ptr`.
 This implementation is simplified compared to the `shared_ptr` in the stdlib:
 - no `weak_ptr` is present
 - no relation/conversion from `unique_ptr`
 - no custom deleter (and no support for array types)